Shawn Dawson

-Shawn Dawson (שון דאוסון; born 12 December 1993) is an American-Israeli professional basketball player who last played for Hapoel Holon of the Israeli Basketball Premier League and the Basketball Champions League (BCL).
+Shawn Dawson (שון דאוסון; born 12 December 1993) is an American-Israeli professional basketball player for Maccabi Ashdod of the Israeli Basketball Premier League.
 He is the son of former basketball player Joe Dawson.
-He was named the Israeli Basketball Super League Most Improved Player in 2014.
+He was named the Israeli Basketball Premier League Most Improved Player in 2014, the Israeli Basketball Premier League Rising Star and All-Israeli League First Team in 2015, and a 4× Israeli Basketball Premier League All-Star in 2015–2018.
+He has also played for the Israeli national basketball team.

 Early life

 Dawson was born in Eilat, Israel.
 His father Joe Dawson is an American basketball player who played in Israel for more than 20 years, and acquired Israeli citizenship upon his marriage.
 His mother, Iris, is an Israeli woman of Yemenite-Jewish ancestry.
 His parents divorced when he was 7, and he lived with his mother in Eilat, Israel.

 He played in Hapoel Eilat youth teams until he was 15, before moving to live with his father and his younger brother, Tyler, in Rehovot, Israel.
 He then joined the Maccabi Rishon LeZion youth team.